shred/commons-suncalc/src/doc/docs/usage.md

 ## Time Range

+By default, [`SunTimes`](./apidocs/org/shredzone/commons/suncalc/SunTimes.Parameters.html) and [`MoonTimes`](./apidocs/org/shredzone/commons/suncalc/MoonTimes.Parameters.html) will calculate a full cycle of the sun or moon.
+This means that rise, set, noon and nadir times may be more than 24 hours ahead.

-By default, [`SunTimes`](./apidocs/org/shredzone/commons/suncalc/SunTimes.Parameters.html) and [`MoonTimes`](./apidocs/org/shredzone/commons/suncalc/MoonTimes.Parameters.html) only consider the next 24 hours of the given start time.
-If the sun or moon does not rise or set within that time span, the appropriate getters return `null`.
+You can limit the time window to the next 24 hours by using the `oneDay()` parameter.
+You can also give any other window by using `limit(Duration duration)`.
+If the sun or moon does not rise or set within that window, the appropriate getters return `null`.
 You can check if the sun or moon is always above or below the horizon, by checking `isAlwaysUp()` and `isAlwaysDown()`.

-If you need both the rise and set time, you can set the `fullCycle()` parameter.
-The calculation then runs until both times are found, even if several days in the future.
-However, depending on the date and geolocation, this calculation could take considerably more time and computing power.

-To turn back to the default 24 hours window, use `oneDay()`.

-!!!
-NOTE
-    `fullCycle()` only affects the result of `getRise()` and `getSet()`.
-The methods `isAlwaysUp()`, `isAlwaysDown()`, `getNoon()` and `getNadir()` will always only consider the next 24 hours.

 ## Twilight